-5 Essential Tips for Product Designers
+5 Essential Tips for Product Designers and Engineers

-From sketch to end result, product creation is a journey.
+From sketch to the end result, product creation is a journey.
 The product design world is a mix between vision and pragmatism, combined with creativity, technical skills, and entrepreneurship.

 Main Responsibilities of Product Designers

-- see how existing products work
+- Scrutinizing how existing products work

-- choose the necessary materials and resources;
+- Choosing the necessary materials and resources

-- make prototype samples or working models;
+- Making prototype samples or working models

 5 Essential Things Product Designers Should Know